 A multitude of towns and cities across the UK have embraced digital governance under the banner of ‘future city’ or ‘smart city’, echoing similar developments internationally.
-With a strong steer from both the UK government and devolved administrations, local authorities are seeking new ways to mobilise big data in order to facilitate and improve infrastructure planning, public service delivery and political decision-making.
+With a strong steer from both the UK government and devolved administrations, local authorities are seeking new ways to mobilise big data to facilitate and improve infrastructure planning, public service delivery and political decision-making.
 As much as this involves technological innovations (IoT applications, open data platforms etc.), it also encompasses efforts to forge new ways of collaborating among diverse stakeholders.

 This project explores two intersecting dimensions of urban governance shaped by big data:

 - the emergence of new forms of governance within specialist innovation niches, for example through data intermediaries and collectives